 How to do a skills audit

 So, you’ve decided it’s time for a full-blown assessment of where your professional life is headed and how to get there faster.
-We at PowerToFly love all things development and growth, so we spoke to hundreds of experts to create a concrete skills audit resource.
+We at PowerToFly love all things development and growth, so we spoke to our network of experts to create a concrete skills audit resource.
+It's focused on identifying your strengths, pinpointing skill gaps, and bridging those gaps with a customized learning plan.

-Let’s start with a few simple things you can do to conduct your own skills audit:
+Keep reading for more insight on simple steps you can take to conduct your own skills audit:

 Skill detailing and labeling: